svelte-society/svelte-summit/README.md

 ### Development:

 For development, we recommend running two separate terminals.
-One for the server and the other for rollup.
+One for the server and the other for rollup (note that this command does not have an explicit `npm start` command for this reason).

 **Terminal 1**